 This dish is super simple, delicious and you can prepare it in under 30 minutes.
 It can be the best comforting dish for a busy weekday or weekend meal especially when you want to try easy Indian recipes.
 You can serve it over rice or wrap it with any Indian bread to make it even more satisfying.

-This Vegan Aloo/alu gobi tastes amazing when served over basmati, jeera, or ghee rice.
-And it also tastes great with naan, Indian Chapati/Roti, Appam, or Rava Upma.
-To make a perfect vegan platter, serve this aloo gobi dry with Matar Pulao, and Stir-Fried Tofu.
-And it makes a lip-smacking South Indian meal combo with white rice, Vegetable Sambhar, and Tomato Rasam.
+This Aloo gobi tastes amazing when served over basmati, jeera, or ghee rice.
+And it also tastes great with naan, Roti, Appam, or Rava Upma.
+To make a perfect vegan platter, serve this aloo gobi with Matar Pulao, and Stir-Fried Tofu.
+And it makes a lip-smacking South Indian meal combo with white rice and other veg recipes.

 Planning to host a vegetarian buffet party or looking for what to cook for your next meal?
 Then you may love this collection of Indian Vegetarian Lunch Recipes to try and enjoy with your family and loved ones.

-I have also shared a detailed video of this Aloo gobi dry recipe that I hope it will help you to make a delicious side dish for your next meal.
-For a quick reference, you could also find Aloo Gobi / Cauliflower Potato Curry recipe in story format.
+I have also shared a detailed video of this Aloo gobi recipe that I hope will help you to make a delicious side dish for your next meal.
+For a quick reference, you could also find the recipe in story format.

 - 250 gm Cauliflower(gobi)

 - 2 tomato, chopped

 - 2 tsp Ginger Garlic Paste